 Planning Permission & Building Regulations

-For many people, when planning an extension, planning permission and building regulations can be an unwanted concern.
-When you choose Ultraframe Home Improvements this headache is removed leaving you free to think about the exciting parts of your build such as; how you will use your new living space, what style you will have and whether you will choose a solid roof or traditional glass?
-Ultraframe Home Improvements are extremely knowledgeable about the planning and building regulations process and will take care of the research and application (if required).
+For many people when planning an extension, planning permission and building regulations can be an unwanted concern.
+When you choose Ultraframe Home Improvements this headache is removed, leaving you free to think about the exciting parts of your build.
+Ultraframe Home Improvements are extremely knowledgeable about the planning and building regulations process and will take care of the research and application.

 Planning permission and building regulations are often confused.
 Both are the responsibility of the Local Authority and basically Planning permission takes into consideration the aesthetic effect of a new building/extension on the surrounding homes and neighbourhood, whilst building regulations define how the structure must be constructed in terms of thermal efficiency etc.

 Do I Need Planning Permission?

 Ultraframe Home Improvements will take care of this for you, but for your information, here is a summary of the basic facts.

 Under new regulations that came into effect from 1 October 2008 adding a conservatory to your home is considered to be permitted development, i.e. not needing an application for planning permission subject to the following limits and conditions:

 - No more than half the area of land around the “original house”* would be covered by additions or other buildings.

 - No extension forward of the principal elevation or side elevation fronting a highway.